DolphyWind/dolphywind.github.io/content/anarchycorner.md

 ---

+I love my friends on Erasmus, sad thing is we are going to separate unavoidably, and I know I'll miss them a lot.
+<sub><sup>12/05/2025</sup></sub>

+---

 Being burnt out absolutely SUCKS.
 <sub><sup>15/03/2025</sup></sub>

 ---

-I regret installing github copilot now.
+I regret installing GitHub copilot now.
 LMAO it auto-completes this sentence as "It's too good, I'm not sure if I am learning anything".
 It is the opposite of good, the first command I enter after opening nvim is usually "Copilot disable".
 Disappointing, it still tries to complete next sentences as "It's too good", poor thing I wish it had a conscience and could see how stupid it is.
 <sub><sup>07/03/2025</sup></sub>